Frimkron/mud-pi/README.md

 MUD Pi is a free and open source project (that's _free_ as in _freedom_).
 This means that the source code is included and you are free to read it, copy it, extend it and use it as a starting point for your own MUD game or any other project.
-See _LICENCE.md_ for more info.
+See `licence.md` for more info.

 MUD Pi was written in the Python programming language.
 If you have never used Python before, or are new to programming in general, why not try an online